XuanDoVu1996/SQL_Project_1_Healthcare/README.md

 - Insurance information: The database includes tables for insurance companies and insurance coverage that patients are entitled to.
 With insurance, patients can have financial protection as it helps cover the cost of medical services, treatments, and medications for patients.
 Insurance companies vary based on the hospital’s branch from which patients get treatment.

+**2. Entity Relationship (ER) Model**

+The database contains 12 tables, each designed with different attributes to capture and manage healthcare-related data.
+The ER model for our database is illustrated in the following figure.
+Each entity in database includes entity name, attributes, attributes’ data types, relationships with other entities, and primary keys and foreign keys used to link two entities together.
+Relationships between entities in our database include one-to-one, many-to-one/one-to-many, and many-to￾many relationships.